larsll/deepracer-pi/README.md

 # DeepRacer for Raspberry Pi 4
 This repository provides a port of the DeepRacer software stack to the Raspberry Pi 4.
-It runs on Ubuntu 22.04 with ROS2 Humble, but with .
+It runs on Ubuntu 22.04 with ROS2 Humble, but with most of original code.
 To make the image smaller the server image is recommended.

 ## Features